 Flatbreads are cooked all over the world from Mexican tortillas to Indian chapatis.
 They are great served soft, filled with slaw or falafels, or baked until crisp and served with dips, soups or stews.

 Kid’s job: Place the flour and salt in a large bowl and trickle on the water bit by bit.

-Kid’s job: Add the oil and knead the dough - you are aiming for a soft dough.
-If it is too sticky add a little more flour, if it is too dry add a splash of water.
+Kid’s job: Add the oil and knead the dough – you are aiming for a soft dough.
+If it is too sticky, add a little more flour or if it is too dry, add a splash of water.

-Kid’s job: Knead the dough for five minutes - kids can do this in the bowl or on a clean surface using one or two hands.
+Kid’s job: Knead the dough for 5 minutes – kids can do this in the bowl or on a clean surface using one or two hands.

-If you want crisp flatbreads you can now rub them with a little olive oil, chop into strips or triangles with scissors and then ask an adult to bake them for 5-10 minutes, or until crisp.
+If you want crisp flatbreads rub them with a little olive oil, chop into strips or triangles with scissors and then ask an adult to fry them for 5–10 minutes, or until crisp.

 Flatbreads can be rolled out and frozen in a stack.
 You will need to put a bit of greaseproof paper between each of the breads so they don’t stick.
 Frozen flatbreads can be cooked from frozen – they will take a few minutes more to cook on a hot frying pan.